 In recent years, bouldering has become an incredibly popular discipline of climbing and is especially popular among new climbers due to the low cost of entry into the sport and relatively easy learning curve.
 However, one of the most expensive parts of this new sport is purchasing crash pads which are necessary for safe climbing.
 Crash pads can easily cost over 200 dollars each, and when you often need at least two to three to protect most boulder problems the price can quickly become significant.
+Finding the best budget crash pad can help beginners enter the sport without spending too much money.
 In this review we will list the best budget climbing crash pads to save you money and get you climbing outside quickly.

 One of the most ubiquitous crash pads found in bouldering crags is the Session II from Metolius.
 This crash pad can usually be found for around $150-$160 and is a good all around crash pad that comes at an affordable price.
 The crash pad has standard features such as backpack straps for east transportation and velcro at the seam to keep the pad flat when you want it to be.
 Furthermore, this crash pad often is on sale on sites like backcountry which can help you get them for even cheaper.
 One drawback is the fairly stiff foam when new which can take a little while to break in.